xocelyk/xocelyk.github.io/_posts/2023-09-12-language-model-augmented-decision-trees.md

 Pros: Perform well with sparse or zero data
 Cons: Blackbox, expensive by comparison

 Of course, language models are not necessarily blackboxes.
 If you have access, you can try to do interpretation of the network itself, or you can ask the language model to explain its reasoning before arriving at its conclusion using, for example, chain of thought.
-But the former is difficult and the latter fallible: language models struggle with reasoning steps, may be inconsistent with reasoning stepos, and asking for reasoning steps costs more tokens, too.
+But the former is difficult and the latter fallible: language models struggle with reasoning steps, may be inconsistent with reasoning steps, and asking for reasoning steps is costly.

 If we can learn to build a decision tree from sparse data, we can combine the pros and mitigate the downsides of each of these approaches.
 Robust decision trees from sparse data are